-COD10K~\cite{fan2020camouflaged} introduced by Fan et al. is the pioneering COD dataset, comprising 5,066 camouflaged images sourced from real-world contexts.
-Furthermore, they established one of the initial networks for COD, known as SINet, which incorporates a dual-module architecture that implements localization succeeded by object segmentation.
+The COD10K~\cite{fan2020camouflaged}, introduced by Fan \etal, is a pioneering COD dataset comprising 5,066 camouflaged images sourced from real-world contexts.
+Furthermore, the authors established one of the initial COD networks, known as SINet, which employs a dual-module architecture that implements localization followed by object segmentation.
 Subsequently, an enhanced iteration, SINet-v2~\cite{fan2020camouflaged}, was developed utilizing an optimized decoder and an attention mechanism.
-In the wake of this development, various advanced deep learning-based networks~\cite{mei2021camouflaged, sun2021context, pang2022zoom} have emerged to address this challenge.
-Nonetheless, numerous models continue to struggle to effectively detect camouflaged objects in complex scenarios, particularly in scenes with small or multiple objects, underscoring the need for further improvements.
-Figure~\ref{fig:IntroChallenges} delineates these challenging camouflage scenarios, which entail detecting various objects within a scene (rows 1 and 2), small objects (row 3), and tiny objects (row 4).
+In the wake of this development, various advanced deep learning-based networks~\cite{mei2021camouflaged, pang2022zoom,Zhou_2025_ICCV} have emerged to address this challenge.
+Nonetheless, numerous models continue to struggle to effectively detect camouflaged objects in complex scenarios, particularly in scenes with small or multiple objects, underscoring the need for further improvements. \Cref{fig:IntroChallenges} delineates these challenging camouflage scenarios, which entail detecting various objects within a scene (row 1), small objects (row 2), and tiny objects (row 3).

-To address these challenges, we propose MSRNet, an innovative transformer-based network for detecting camouflaged objects that leverages multi-scale feature extraction and recursive feedback feature refinement.
-Our architecture can process images at multiple scales and effectively extract features by means of a Pyramid Vision Transformer encoder.
-This methodology facilitates the comprehension of global context from low-resolution feature maps and the detection of local details from high-resolution feature maps.
-It effectively addresses the challenges of detecting multiple objects within a scene, including those of varying sizes, including tiny ones.